Table Of Contents

 Benefits of Cash Accounting

-Accrual basis accounting offers a complete financial view by recording income when earned and expenses when incurred, irrespective of when cash is exchanged.
+Accrual Accounting offers a complete financial view by recording income when earned and expenses when incurred, irrespective of when cash is exchanged.
 For example, a December invoice is recorded as December income, even if the payment arrives in January.

 Similarly, if you receive a supplier’s invoice in November but pay it in December, it still counts as a November expense.
 This matching principle ensures income and related expenses are recorded in the same period, giving a clearer picture of financial performance.